-Kinect Sports lets you play 6 different sports, and various mini games based around the included events.
+Kinect Sports has 6 different sports to play, and various mini games based around the included events.
 All events can be played in local and online multiplayer modes, and some in cooperative modes.

-Like in real volleyball, you put your hands together and make an upward movement to send the ball back.
+Like in real volleyball, the player puts their hands together and make an upward movement to send the ball back.
 Players can jump and spike the ball to increase the power and speed of their shot.
 Volleyball can be played in versus or cooperative modes in multiplayer.

 In soccer, the players pass the ball to each other while the opposing team tries to intercept it.
-While players doesn't have any direct control over their team, players will automatically position themselves into spots where you can pass the ball to them by kicking in that direction.
+While players doesn't have any direct control over their team, players will automatically position themselves into spots where the ball can be passed to them by kicking in that direction.
 During a penalty kick in multiplayer, one player plays as goalie, the other plays as the kicker.
 When in control of the goalie, the player can catch the ball or simply hit it away from the goals.
 The kicker can use either leg to direct the ball toward the goal.

-Boxing is played through a first person perspective, letting you punch, jab and block with your hands.
+Boxing is played through a first person perspective, letting the player punch, jab and block with their hands.
 This sport can be played against AI or in competitive local and online multiplayer.

 Bowling is played by making the under arm bowling movement.
 Players can select the hand they use to bowl with before the beginning of every bowl.
 The direction and spin of the ball can be controlled by the player by moving left or right in their play space, and swinging their arm in the direction they wish to spin the ball.

-You play table tennis by using your hand as a paddle, swinging it to smash and curve the ball.
-You can also control the power and direction of the shot depending which hand you use, and how you attack the ball.
+Table Tennis is played by using the hand as a paddle, swinging it to smash and curve the ball.
+The player can also control the power and direction of the shot depending which hand is used.

 Track and Field

-Track and Field lets you take part in a variety of sports such as javelin, discus, sprinting, hurdles and long jump.
-For example, javelin requires you hold your arm up as though you were holding a javelin while making a small run-up before throwing.
-As with the other sports, the angle of your arm and power of your throw are all factors in your performance.
+Track and Field lets the player take part in a variety of sports such as javelin, discus, sprinting, hurdles and long jump.
+For example, javelin requires the arm up as though a javelin is being held while making a small run-up before throwing.
+As with the other sports, the angle of the arm and power of the throw are all factors in the performance.

 Party Pack DLC